-As at the Hofermühle location, various methods are used to explore superficial dynamics at the Salcher location.
-The own meteorological station provides information about meteorological parameters.
+Similarly to the Hofermühle site, various methods are used to explore surface dynamics at the Salcher site.
+A meteorological station provides information about meteorological parameters.
 A permanently installed laser scanner has been recording the active area with a daily scan since 2015 - such a high-resolution data series is a novelty in the area of landslide monitoring.
-In addition, measurements (GPS and total station) and mapping were carried out at the site on a regular basis.
+In addition, position measurements (GPS and total station) and mapping were carried out at the site on a regular basis.
 The site was also used as a test area for the use of wireless sensor networks in the area of slow landslide research.

 A meteorological station (figure) has been in operation on site since October 2015 and records temperature [° C], humidity [%], radiation [W / m²], wind speed [m / s] and precipitation [mm] (figure 21) .
-The data is recorded with a measurement interval of 5 minutes, transferred to the server in Vienna and can be called up on the homepage in real time.
+The data is recorded with a measurement interval of 5 minutes, transferred to a server in Vienna and can be called up on the homepage in Monitoring.

-Figure 21: Meteorological station and measuring devices at the Salcher site. © Photographs see individual note.
+Figure 21: Meteorological station and measuring devices at the Salcher site. © Photographs see individual notes.

 Terrestrial Laser Scanning (TLS) und permanent TLS

-TLS recordings were occasionally carried out on the Salcher landslide, which can be used together with other available data sets (e.g. TLS from the GBA from 2007, ALS data from the State of Lower Austria from 2009) for time series analyzes and difference models.
-Difference models enable the quantification of movements and thus the indication of rates (how much material has moved when or how quickly from where to where) as well as generally for describing and defining the process itself.
-Figure 22 shows such a difference model as an example for the period 2009 until 2014.
+TLS recordings were occasionally carried out on the Salcher landslide, which can be used together with other available data sets (e.g. TLS from the GBA from 2007, ALS data from the Federal State Government of Lower Austria from 2009) for time series analyses and quantification of changes in surface height (DEMs of Difference, DoDs).
+DoDs enable the quantification of movements and thus the indication of rates (how much material has moved when or how quickly from where to where) as well as generally for describing and defining the process itself.
+Figure 22 shows such a DoD as an example for the period 2009 until 2014.
 The areas of erosion (blue) and accumulation (red) are clearly visible.
-The former are clearly recognizable in the terrain as steps and torn edges, the latter form a bulge made of pushed-on material at the foot of the slope.
+The former are clearly recognizable in the terrain as steps and scarps, the latter form a bulge made of pushed-on material at the foot of the slope.

 Figure 22: left) Delimitation of the area used for the calculation of a difference model on the Salcher landslide; right) Difference model for the period 2009 to 2014.
 (Data sets and sources used to create the graph: DEM (1m) 2009: provided by the state of Lower Austria; TLS data 2014-12-02: property of the University of Vienna).
 Graphics: Stumvoll M.J 2020, modified from Stumvoll & Glade 2019.

-In addition, a permanently installed terrestrial laser scanner is attached to the site, which records a daily high-resolution scan of the active landslide area (pTLS).
-This is a novelty in the field of monitoring gravitational mass movements.
+In addition, a permanently installed terrestrial laser scanner is installed at the site, which records a daily high-resolution scan of the active landslide area (pTLS).
+This is a novelty in the field of monitoring such landslide processes.
 There are few comparative locations where such data exist over such a long period (2015 - ongoing) and with this temporal resolution (daily).
-Figure 23 shows the detection area of the laser scanner on the left, on the right the seasonal course of the vegetation cover for 2019 via RGB information that is recorded at the same time as the pTLS data.
+Figure 23 shows the area covered by the pTLS on the left; on the right the seasonality of the vegetation cover for 2019 via RGB information recorded at the same time as the pTLS data is shown.

 Figure 23: left) Symbolized detection area of the pTLS on the Salcher landslide (colored white); right) RGB information from the pTLS at Salcher January - October 2019 (DEM (1m) 2009 and orthophoto 2011: provided by the state of Lower Austria; TLS data 2014 and RGB information pTLS 2019: property of the University of Vienna).
 Graphics / gif: Stumvoll M.J.
 2019.

-The potential of such temporally and spatially high-resolution laser scan data has been or is being researched by the University of Heidelberg as part of the 4DEMON (4D Near Real-Time Environmental Monitoring) project, with the Salcher slope being one of the study sites involved.
+The potential of such temporally and spatially high-resolution laser scanning data has been or is being investigated by the University of Heidelberg as part of the 4DEMON (4D Near Real-Time Environmental Monitoring) project, with the Salcher landslide being one of the study sites involved.

 Wireless Sensor Network (completed)